expresspigeon/blog/src/content/posts/2013/go-wild-making-buttons-in-your-email-campaigns.md

 Make final button text edits directly in the section editor and click the "Save" icon in the upper-left corner.
-You've now successfully developed a professional looking, 100% compatible call-to-action for your audience!
+You&apos;ve now successfully developed a professional looking, 100% compatible call-to-action for your audience!
 :)